HBLL-Collection-Development/OCLC/README.md

 The library currently supports the following services:

 1. [Classify][2]: classify books, videos, CDs and other materials based on identifier: ISBN, OCLC Number, UPC, ISSN, title, author, FAST headings, or FRBR work identifier.
-2. [xID API][13] (partial support): submit an identifer such as an ISBN, ISSN, or OCLC Number to this service, and it returns a list of related identifiers and selected metadata.
+2. [xID API][13]: submit an identifer such as an ISBN, ISSN, or OCLC Number to this service, and it returns a list of related identifiers and selected metadata.

 I hope to include the following services in future updates: